abdullahahmed001/Mini-Calculator/README.md

 # Functions for Various Operations
 # Add Function
+- Description: This function takes two numbers entered by the user and displays the sum.
+- Input: Two floating point numbers.
+- Output: Displays the sum of the two numbers.

+# Subtract Function
+- Description: This function takes two numbers entered by the user and displays the difference.
+- Input: Two floating point numbers
+- Output: Displays the difference between the two numbers.

+# Multiply Function
 - Description: This function takes two numbers entered by the user and displays the product.
-- Input: Two floating point numbers.
+- Input: Two floating point values
-- Output: Displays the product of the two numbers.
+- Output: Displays the product between the two numbers.

+# Divide Function
+- Description: This function takes two numbers entered by the user and displays the quotient.
+- Input: Two floating point values
+- Output: Displays the quotient between the two numbers.